 - clap light circuit diagram

-- clap on clap off circuit
+- transistor version of clap on and clap off circuit

 - clap on and clap off switch circuit